 Stack of Switches Create A Logical Switch

 A logical switch is a term used to describe a stack of switches.
 Stacking Ethernet switches means there is network redundancy and fewer device management demands.
 The FlexStack hardware consists of a module and cables.
 A module will support two FlexStack ports after insertion into the Catalyst switch.
 The cables are connected to the module to deliver data path redundancy for each FlexStack member.
-The protocol ensures single switch behavior of the physical switch stack, and a master switch manages member switches.
+The protocol ensures single switch behaviour of the physical switch stack, and a master switch manages member switches.

 FlexStack Switch-Stacking Benefits